dwightjack/stapes-ui/README.md

 		};
 	});

-Then, to customize them for a single instance set an attribute `data-sui-<moduleid>-conf` on the DOM element with a JSON-like value:
+Then, to customize them for a single instance set an attribute `data-sui-<moduleid>` on the DOM element with a JSON-like value:

-	<div class="test-module" data-sui-testModule-conf="{{'data': 'name': 'Jane'}, 'color': 'red' }"></div>
+	<div class="test-module" data-sui-testModule="{{'data': 'name': 'Jane'}, 'color': 'red' }"></div>

 If you want to avoid certain elements to be matched just add `data-sui-skip`:

 	<div class="test-module" data-sui-skip></div>

-This way no instance will be created on that element.
+###Sandbox Module Styling

+To address FOUC and showing modules before they get _interactive_, you may leverage the `data-sui-active` attribute which is automatically added by the sandbox initialization routine:

+	.mymodule {
+		display: none
+	}
+	.mymodule[data-sui-active] {
+		display: block
+	}

+This way you may provide both fallback and enhanced styles for your module

+###Events

+Stapes UI leverages [Stapes event system](http://hay.github.io/stapes/#m-events) to provide flexible event management.

+**Global event hub**

+Use `Stapes.Ui.vent` to register handlers and listen to events on a global, per-project scope.

+Stapes.Ui.vent.on('myevent', function () {
+	console.log(e.)
+});